grpc/grpc.github.io/_posts/gRPC-Go performance improvements.md

 # gRPC-Go performance improvements

-Recently we've been working on improving gRPC-Go performance.This includes improving network utilization, optimizing CPU usage and memory allocations.
+For past few months we've been working on improving gRPC-Go performance.This includes improving network utilization, optimizing CPU usage and memory allocations.
+Most of our recent effort has been focused around revamping gRPC-go flow control.
 After several optimizations and new features we've been able to improve quite significantly, especially on high-latency networks.
-So much so that out-of-box our performance is as good as Go's native HTTP library.
+We expect users that are working with high-latency networks and large messages to see an order of magnitude performance gain.
 Please refer to some benchmark results at the end.

 This blog is a summary of all that we have done so far (in chronological order) to improve performance and our near-future plans.